 - Water: An ideal heap contains as much water as a wrung out sponge – damp and moist, not wet.
 A dry compost heap will die, as will one which is too wet, which makes the heap heavy and squashes the air out of it.
 If you are using kitchen as well as garden waste in your heap, there should be enough moisture in the leftover fruit, animal and vegetable materials to keep the heap balanced.

 - Food: Compost needs both ‘brown’ (carbon) and ‘green’ (nitrogen) food to work properly.
-Browns (carbon) are generally dried materials like autumn leaves, straw, dead weeds, twigs and branches, wood chips, wood ash and sawdust and paper and paperboard products.
+Browns (carbon) are generally dried materials like autumn leaves, straw, dead weeds, twigs and branches, wood chips, sawdust and paper and paperboard products.
 Greens (nitrogen) are fresh plant materials like fruit and vegetable scraps, other food waste, grass cuttings, weeds and other plant matter.

 Variety is the spice of life